mk-fg/fs-bitrot-scrubber/README.md

 actually check these files.

-### posix_fadvise(3)
+### posix_fadvise

-Using `posix_fadvise(fd, 0, 0, POSIX_FADV_DONTNEED)` on each opened file is
-enabled by default, and is implemented via ctypes.
+Usage of posix_fadvise(3) on each file to enable POSIX_FADV_SEQUENTIAL after open() and do POSIX_FADV_DONTNEED after each 60 MiB (configurable) read is enabled by default, and is implemented via ctypes.

-This is done to instruct kernel to not bother caching read data (evicting othe potentially-useful caches and creating excess memory pressure), as should only be used once.
+This is done to instruct kernel to boost readahead buffer and not bother caching read data (evicting other potentially-useful caches and creating extra memory pressure), as it should only be used once.

-On non-linux platforms (or if ctypes module is not available), such naive binding may potentially cause crashes (right after "DEBUG: Checking file: ..." lines), in which case it can be disabled via `operation.use_fadvise` configuration option.
+On non-linux platforms (or if module is not available, e.g. on non-cPython), such naive ctypes implementation may potentially cause crashes (right after "DEBUG: Checking file: ..."  lines), in which case it can be disabled via `operation.use_fadvise` configuration option.